wmkouw/NLARX/README.md

 ### Usage

-The node can be used by first pulling in the repo:
+The node can be added by running

 ```julia
 ] dev git@github.com:wmkouw/NLARX.git
 ```

-and then importing:
+and then imported with:

 ```julia
 using ForneyLab